Qv2ray/qv2ray.github.io/docs/en/faq/README.md

 ### 2. Ubuntu gives a super ugly UI

 - **Solution**: Append `--style fusion` to the command line arg may solve this problem.

+## Miscellaneous

+### 1. Why doesn't Qv2ray pack plugins and V2Ray core, or provide download function?

+We hope our users can get to know how the program works, and willing to solve potential problems and needs by themselves.
+If Qv2ray doesn't suit you, you are free to choose other software.

+### 2. Will Qv2ray support mobile platform (Android、iOS)?

+There is no plan at the moment.
+Depending on developers will, there **may** be mobile platform support when the program migrate to QML.